Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Theoretical Results

 \subsection{Model Identifiability}

 Identifiability is an important problem for most HMMs. \citet{gassiat2016nonpara} considers the identifiability of nonparametric finite translation HMMs; \citet{gassiat2016inference} and \citet{alexandrovich2016nonparametric} prove the identifiability of finite state space nonparametric HMMs; \citet{gassiat2020identifiability} studies the identifiability of nonparametric translation HMMs with general state space.
 Below we show that the model defined in Section \ref{sec:The Model} is identifiable under some conditions.
-To the best of our knowledge, the identifiability of nonparametric models with continuous-time HMM has not been considered in the literature.
+To the best of our knowledge, the identifiability of nonparametric models with continuous-time HMM has not been considered in the literature. \begin{theorem} Assume that the number of states $M$ is known and the transition rate matrix $\ve{Q}$ is irreducible and aperiodic.
+If the functions $\{f_m(\cdot)\}_{m=1}^M$ are differentiable and with the support $\mathcal{T} \subset \Re$, satisfying the following condition: for any two functions $f_m(t)$ and $f_h(t)$, where $m,h=1,\cdots,M$ and $h\neq m$,